pyOpenSci/software-peer-review/about/package-scope.md

 Below we provide examples of packages from pyOpenSci ecosystem.

-We will update this page as our review process evolves.

 ```{note}
 Many of the example packages below perform tasks that might fit in multiple
 categories.
 Examples are there to provide you with a flavor of the types